rahulsonwalkar/MessageGenerator/README.md

 `fillTemplate.js` replaces individual placeholders using `replacePlaceHolder.js` and generates a proper greeting, depending on the current time using `getGreeting.js`.

 Lastly, `sendText.js` deals with Twilio's API.
 It accepts a generated text message from `generateMessage.js` and a phone number.
+The phone number is retrieved from `phoneNumber.json` in `/data` folder.

 ## What's next?